netsoc/infrastructure/docs/provisioning.md

 used to boot Alpine over the network.
 The version used on Netsoc is the current revision of the submodule in `boot/ipxe` (built from source).

-To update and build the latest iPXE EFI binary (all our servers boot with UEFI), you should probably do this on a fast machine:
+To update and build iPXE:

 1. Clone this repo and then iPXE: `git submodule update --init`
 2. Update to the latest version: